Saksh479/Saksh479/README.md

-- 👋 Hi, I’m Saksham Sengar
+- Hi, I’m Saksham Sengar
-- 👀 I’m interested in competitive coding, development.
-- 🌱 I’m currently learning web development, DSA, machine learning
+- I'd like to believe I'm a web developer.

 <!---
 Saksh479/Saksh479 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.